choria-legacy/marionette-collective/website/reference/plugins/security_ssl.md

 Initial code was contributed by Vladimir Vuksan and modified by R.I.Pienaar

 An [alternative plugin][AESPlugin] exist that encrypts data but is more work to setup and maintain.
+If you are using ActiveMQ middleware with CA-verified TLS configured, this plugin is usually adequate.

 ## Setup